-To include a control onto a Group, drag it and hover the mouse pointer over the Group.
-Wait for the DROP HERE section to light up, indicating where the control will be positioned.
-Drop the control when the desired section is highlighted.
+To include a control onto any Container, drag it and hover the mouse pointer over the Container.
+Wait for the DROP HERE message to light up, indicating where the control will be positioned.
+Drop the control when the desired location is highlighted.

-To do so first create the parent Group and then drag-and-drop the child Group onto the parent as shown in the image.
+To do so first create the parent Container and then drag-and-drop the child Container onto the parent as shown in the image.

 Create a new Tab

 When you include a Tab in a Form, the green Add icon () is always available on the right.
 This icon allows including new tabs, one besides the other.

 If you drag and drop a new Tab from Containers, it will not be placed alongside an existing one, but as a new Tab in a separate pane.